You are here

 James Madison Randolph

-Randolph was educated at home and in schools in Albemarle County, like most of his brothers, at Jefferson's expense, and graduated from the University of Virginia.
-Of a gentle and quiet nature, Randolph never married and lived alone, running one of the smaller family farms until it had to be sold.
+Randolph was educated at home and in schools in Albemarle County, like most of his brothers, at Jefferson's expense.
+In 1825, he attended the first session of classes held at the University of Virginia.1 Of a gentle and quiet nature, Randolph never married and lived alone, running one of the smaller family farms until the property had to be sold.
 He died after a brief illness at Tufton, his older brother's estate, at the age of 28.

 - Ellen Wayles Randolph to Thomas Jefferson, January 30, 1807, in Family Letters, 295, 295n4.
 Transcription available at Founders Online.